General Electric T901

 The General Electric T901 (GE3000) is a turboshaft engine in the 3000 shp class currently under development for the United States Army's Improved Turbine Engine Program (ITEP).

-The ITEP plans after 2025 to re-engine over 1,300 Sikorsky UH-60 Black Hawk and more than 600 Boeing AH-64 Apache, and power the Future Attack Reconnaissance Aircraft.
+The ITEP plans after 2025 to re-engine over 1,300 Sikorsky UH-60 Black Hawk and more than 600 Boeing AH-64 Apache, and was intended to power the now-canceled Future Attack Reconnaissance Aircraft (FARA).

 Development

 Since 2010, General Electric has spent more than $300 million to develop and test T901-specific technologies.
 In 2016, the Army awarded GE Aviation a $102-million, 24-month contract for the T901 preliminary design review for which a team of more than 100 engineers was assembled.

-The GE-funded prototype six month testing was completed in October 2017, meeting or exceededing the ITEP performance and growth requirements.
+The GE-funded prototype six month testing was completed in October 2017, meeting or exceeding the ITEP performance and growth requirements.

 On 1 February 2019, the US Army selected the GE T901 as the winner of the ITEP program.
 Engineering completion and manufacturing development are contracted for $517 million, for August 2024 before low-rate production.

-By March 2022, the first turboshaft had begun bench tests at GE’s Lynn, Massachusetts facility.
+On 22 March 2022, the first turboshaft began bench tests at GE's Lynn, Massachusetts facility.
+It finished on 28 June 2022 after over 100 hours of testing.
+The first engine was scheduled to be delivered to the US Army in the fall of 2023.
+Another engine production delay caused the initial flight of a FARA prototype to be rescheduled for early 2024.